 Are colleges effectively preparing graduates with the skills they need for their careers?
 Employers and educators recently came together at Bentley University to discuss the future of jobs and how they can partner to make sure graduates are ready for the changing market.

 TOPIC: Career Advice

-College students everywhere are getting ready to start their summer internships.
-In a recent talk on Facebook Live, Director of Career Education and Innovation Alyssa Hammond gave her top five tips to help students excel in a summer internship.
+In a recent talk on Facebook Live, Director of Career Education and Innovation Alyssa Hammond shared her top tips for taking the pain out of writing a cover letter.

 Vice President of Career Services Susan Brennan shares seven strategies to help career services become a priority at colleges and universities.

 Paige Labliberte '17 shares how she made the transition from a summer events intern to a full-time employee at The Castle Group.